-During 2019 the Fund received settlement proceeds totalling \$614,412 (2018: nil) resulting from these legal claims, as shown in the Statement of Profit or Loss and Other Comprehensive Income.
+During 2020 the Fund received settlement proceeds totalling \$0 (2019: \$614,412) resulting from these legal claims, as shown in the Statement of Profit or Loss and Other Comprehensive Income.

-It is anticipated that the Fund will be the recipient of further proceeds in the future.
+The Fund may be the recipient of further small levels of proceeds in the future.
 It is currently unclear as to the final value and timing of these payments.